jacobbuck/backbone.mq/README.md

 });
 ```

 ### Events

-You can also listen for when a media query matches or unmatches.
+You can also listen for when a media query becomes matched or unmatched.
 The MQ object extends [Backbone.Events](http://backbonejs.org/#Events), so enjoy making the most of it.

+Events which are namespaced by `:match` or `:unmatch` are only triggered if the media query is matched or unmatched respectively.

 ```js
 mq.on('desktop', function (media) {